M Equilibrium: A theory of beliefs and choices in games: An Experimental Test of Equilibrium

-$M$ equilibrium relies on the assumption of \emph{stochastic rationality}.
+$M$ equilibrium relies on the assumption of monotonicity.
 This posits that subjects will choose the alternative that is best, given their beliefs, more often.
 In Table \ref{best_responses} we report the fraction of best responses given stated beliefs for the five games.
-As can be seen, these range between .55 and .75, which is in accordance with stochastic rationality. \end{support}
+As can be seen, these range between .55 and .75, in accordance with monotonicity. \end{support}